willettjf/willettjf.github.io/index.md

 ## About Me

-I am a second-year Ph.D. student at the University of Missouri School of Journalism.
+I am a Ph.D.
+Candidate at the University of Missouri School of Journalism.
 My expected graduation is May 2025.

 ## Research Interests